Father Andrew McCormick

 - 2004-2011 Sacred Heart (Swedesburg, PA)

 Summary of Sexual Abuse Allegations against Father Andrew McCormick:

-McCormick was one of 21 priests suspended by the Archdiocese of Philadelphia in 2011 after a grand jury identified 37 priests with prior allegations of sexual misconduct who were still in ministry.
+Father Andrew McCormick was ordained a priest in 1982 and served in the Archdiocese of Philadelphia.
+He served in multiple parishes throughout his career.
+According to media reports, in 2011, he was one of 21 priests suspended after the Philadelphia grand jury identified 37 priests with prior allegations of sexual misconduct who were still in ministry.
 He remained suspended until 2018, when the Archdiocese of Philadelphia’s internal review board determined that he was not suitable for ministry.
 It has not determined if any of the abuse allegations against him are credible, so his name (and status) do not appear on any of the Archdiocese of Philadelphia’s lists of credibly accused priests.

 It is not entirely clear when the Archdiocese of Philadelphia received the first notice that Andrew McCormick was sexually abusing children, but his name does not appear on a secret 1994 memo prepared by Msgr.
 William Lynn to summarize the allegations against priests still in ministry.
 Therefore, that would seem to suggest it came sometime between 1994 and the time the second Philadelphia grand jury convened around 2010.